 Educational Level Course Level General Description of Courses Numbered in this Range Community 001-009 Courses or groups of courses intended for the general public Non-Degree Non- University 010-089 Courses intended primarily for Non-university level programs.
 These are appropriate for post-secondary training and may have content similar to degree-level courses, but do not have the breadth or depth of understanding.
 Upper Level Non-Degree 090-099 Courses which do not require the matriculation level preparation generally required by most Universities as a necessary prerequisite for a first year undergraduate level course in the subject.
 In particular, this series of course numbers are used when a department also offers a junior level course in a subject for students with matriculation level 30 preparation (identified by a 100 series number).
 Students should be advised that courses numbered in the 90 series may not be accepted for credit toward a degree in some programs at this or another University and therefore should check course descriptions and program requirements carefully.

-П T University Degree-Level Undergraduate Junior Level 100-109 General introductory courses usually not intended as preparation for more advanced study in the subject but are designed to acquaint the student with a field of knowledge in which they do not propose to concentrate.
+University Degree-Level Undergraduate Junior Level 100-109 General introductory courses usually not intended as preparation for more advanced study in the subject but are designed to acquaint the student with a field of knowledge in which they do not propose to concentrate.
 Students should be advised that these courses may not be accepted as prerequisites for advanced undergraduate study in the subject or as adequate preparation for entry into some programs and should therefore check course descriptions and program requirements carefully.

 Educational Level Course Level General Description of Courses Numbered in this Range University Degree-Level Undergraduate Junior Level 110-199 All other courses offered for junior undergraduate level credit.
 These courses are usually accepted toward meeting introductory-level program requirements and are usually used as prerequisites to senior-level courses.
-University Degree-Level Undergraduate Senior Level 200-699 Courses intended for an advanced level of studyupper years of direct entry College undergraduate programs or for all years of non direct entry College programs.
-In many (but not all) direct entry College programs, some non-direct entry programs, the first digit will indicate the year of the program for which the course has been designed.
-For example, non-direct entry College programs first year program courses will usually be numbered 200-299, second year program courses 300-399, etc. Post-Baccalaureate Certificate programs would typically use 500-699 course numbers.
+University Degree-Level Undergraduate Senior Level 200-699 Courses intended for an advanced level of study.
+In some non-direct entry programs, the first digit will indicate the year of the program for which the course has been designed.
+For example, first year program courses will usually be numbered 200-299, second year program courses 300-399, etc. Post-Baccalaureate Certificate programs would typically use 500-699 course numbers.
 University Degree-Level Graduate Junior Level 700-799 A graduate course which has a significant amount of content on the undergraduate level should be numbered on the 700 level.
 A 700-level designation does not suggest that students taking the course are unprepared for the program in which they are registered; it only indicates that they lack the normally expected undergraduate preparation in the subject area of the course itself.
 University Degree-Level Graduate Senior Level 800-899 A course which may be taken only by students who have completed the undergraduate level preparation generally expected for a graduate level course in the subject.
 990-999 Graduate Seminars, Projects, Theses, Exhibitions